Devils Lake, North Dakota: Transportation

 Amtrak, the U.S. national passenger rail system, serves Devils Lake, operating its Empire Builder daily in both directions between Chicago and Seattle and Portland, Oregon.
-SkyWest Air Lines also operates two flights daily to the Devils Lake Municipal Airport from Denver International Airport.
+SkyWest Air Lines also operates two flights daily to the Devils Lake Regional Airport from Denver International Airport.

 Local dial-a-ride transit service is provided by Devils Lake Transit.
 The service operates 7:35am to 5:00pm on weekdays for a standard fare of $3.00.